quinnmattison1/CS-II-Project/README.md

 # CS-II-Project

-I was tasked to complete a set of queries for a homework assignment in my Data Structures course.
+I was tasked to complete a set of queries for a project in my Data Structures course.
 The goal of this asisngment was to gain experience in using sets and maps to efficiently answer queries on a large dataset.

 **About the Assignment**